TeHanHunter/TESS_Gaia_Light_Curve/README.rst

 * Calibrated aperture flux is the most robust in transit depth.
 Use this if you are doing transit science.
 * Calibrated psf flux is better in deblending targets.
 Use this if you need to deblend a target near a variable source.
 The best deblending can be achieved with tglc package by setting a non-zero prior.
 * The aperture flux and PSF flux are not detrended or normalized.
 Use this if you are doing stellar variability science.
+Or, if the detrending is not optimal (default detrending has a window length of 1 day), start with the aperture flux or PSF flux and detrend carefully!
 * **If you are uncertain, start with calibrated aperture flux!**

 The `tutorial <tutorial/TGLC_tutorial.ipynb>`_ shows the syntaxes and differences among these light curves in several examples.